Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Reductions

 \item $\gamma$ is $\R3$: Let $w$ be the vertex of $G'$ obtained by identifying $v_1$ with $v_3$ and $v_5$.
 Note that $w\in V(C')$ and consider the edges $e_1, e_2\in E(C')$ incident with $w$.
 Unless $C'$ corresponds to a cycle of length $|V(C')|$ in $G$, $e_1$ and $e_2$ are incident with distinct vertices $a,b\in {\cal I}_{\gamma}$, and the cycle $C$ obtained from $C'$ by adding the replacement path $avb$ between $a$ and $b$ has length at most $|C'|+2\le 6$.
 Note that $C'$ and $C$ have the same homotopy.
 Suppose that they are contractible.
 By (I9) that implies that $C'$ bounds a face $h$ and $v$ has degree two.
-By (I0), $v$ belongs to ${\cal R}$, and since at least one of $a$ and $b$ is internal, $v$ is a vertex ring.
-However, then $h$ is the cuff face of $v$ and $C'$ is not contractible.
+By (I0), $v$ belongs to ${\cal R}$; however, this is not possible, since at least one of $a$ and $b$ is an internal vertex.
 This is a contradiction.

 \item $\gamma$ is $\R4$ and at least one of $x_4$ and $x_5$ is internal: Let $w$ be the vertex obtained by identifying $x_4$ and $x_5$.
-If $x_1x_3$ is not an edge of $C'$, then \rt{(since $C'$ is not a cycle of $G$)} the cycle $C$ obtained from $C'$ by replacing $w$ by the path $x_4v_4v_5x_5$ \rt{satisfies} $6\le |C|\le 7$ \rt{and} does not bound a face; thus neither $C$ nor $C'$ is contractible.
+If $x_1x_3$ is not an edge of $C'$, then \rt{(since $C'$ is not a cycle of $G$)} the cycle $C$ obtained from $C'$ by replacing $w$ by the path $x_4v_4v_5x_5$ satisfies $6\le |C|\le 7$ and does not bound a face; thus neither $C$ nor $C'$ is contractible.
 Let us assume that $x_1x_3\in E(C')$.
 Similarly, we deal with the case that $w\not\in V(C')$ or that both edges incident with $w$ in $C'$ correspond to edges incident to one of $x_4$ and $x_5$.

 Suppose now that the neighbors of $w$ in $C'$ are adjacent to $x_4$ and $x_5$.
-Since no \rt{non-ring} cycle of length at most four touches $\gamma$ \rt{by the definition of weak appearance}, we have $x_1x_5,x_3x_4\not\in E(G)$; thus by symmetry we may assume that $x_1x_4\in E(C')$ and $x_3$ and $x_5$ are joined by a path $P$ of length at most two in $C'$.
+Since no non-ring cycle of length at most four touches $\gamma$ by the definition of weak appearance, we have $x_1x_5,x_3x_4\not\in E(G)$; thus by symmetry we may assume that $x_1x_4\in E(C')$ and $x_3$ and $x_5$ are joined by a path $P$ of length at most two in $C'$.
 By (I8), the $5$-cycle $K=x_1v_1v_5v_4x_4$ separates $x_3$ from $x_5$; thus $P$ is not disjoint from $K$.
 However, then a cycle of length at most four touches $\gamma$.

 \item $\gamma$ is $\R4$, neither $x_4$ nor $x_5$ is internal and $\phi(x_4)\neq \phi(x_5)$: Let $w$ be the vertex created by identifying $v_2$ and $x_5$.
 The claim of the lemma follows by considering the non-facial cycle $C$ obtained from $C'$ by replacing $w$ with $v_2v_1v_5x_5$.